RexManglicmot/optimize_throughput_quantization/README.md

 | 256 | fp16 | faster | ×2.64 | 2.62–2.65 | 1.0e-06 |
 | 256 | int4 | faster | ×2.19 | 2.18–2.20 | 6.9e-07 |

-*The effect scales with batch size: FP16 delivers ~2–2.6× at 64–256, with ultra-tight CIs and p-values ≪ 1e-6—rock-solid wins.
+*The effect scales with batch size: **FP16 delivers ~2–2.6× at 64–256**, with ultra-tight CIs and p-values ≪ 1e-6—rock-solid wins.
 INT4 is the only miss at bsz=32 (0.95×), but turns decisively faster from bsz≥64 (1.24–2.19×), also with strong significance.

-In short: bigger batches amplify quantization’s throughput advantage, with FP16 winning across the board and INT4 paying off once you batch.*
+In short: **bigger batches amplify quantization’s throughput advantage**, with FP16 winning across the board and INT4 paying off once you batch.*